MosesGH/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project

 Buillding a modern data warehouse with SQL sever, including ETL processes, data modelling, and analytics

-This project demonstrates a comp[rehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.

 ---
 # Project Links and Tools